Harbour Lights (song): Versions

 The biggest-selling version was recorded by the Sammy Kaye orchestra.
 The recording was released by Columbia Records as a 78 rpm single and a 45 rpm single.
-The record first reached the Billboard charts on September 1, 1950, and lasted 25 weeks, peaking at #1.
+The record first reached the Billboard charts on 1 September 1950 and lasted 25 weeks, peaking at #1.

-The Guy Lombardo orchestra recording of August 24, 1950 was released by Decca Records.
-The record first reached the Billboard charts on October 6, 1950, and lasted 20 weeks, peaking at #2.
+The Guy Lombardo orchestra recording of 24 August 1950 was released by Decca Records.
+The record first reached the Billboard charts on 6 October 1950 and lasted 20 weeks, peaking at #2.

-The Bing Crosby recording of September 5, 1950 with Lyn Murray and his Orchestra and Chorus was released by Decca Records.
-The record first reached the Billboard charts on November 3, 1950, and lasted 11 weeks, peaking at #10.
+The Bing Crosby recording of 5 September 1950 with Lyn Murray and his Orchestra and Chorus was released by Decca Records.
+The record first reached the Billboard charts on 3 November 1950 and spent 11 weeks there, peaking at #10.

 The Ray Anthony orchestra recording was released by Capitol Records.
 The flip side was "Nevertheless".
-The record first reached the Billboard charts on October 20, 1950, and lasted 15 weeks on the chart, peaking at #15.
+The record first reached the Billboard charts on 20 October 1950 and spent 15 weeks in the charts, peaking at #15.

 The Ralph Flanagan orchestra recording was released by RCA Victor Records.
-The record first reached the Billboard charts on October 27, 1950, and lasted 5 weeks, peaking at #27.
+The record first reached the Billboard charts on 27 October 1950 and lasted 5 weeks, peaking at #27.

 The Ken Griffin recording was released by Columbia Records.
-The record reached the Billboard charts on October 20, 1950, and lasted only one week, charting at #27.
+The record reached the Billboard charts on 20 October 1950 for one week, charting at #27.

-The Marco T. y Los Gatos Montañeros recording was released by Tulsan Records Private on September 14, 1987.
+The Marco T. y Los Gatos Montañeros recording was released by Tulsan Records Private on 14 September 1987.

 The song was also recorded by Pat Boone on the 1957 album Howdy!

 Rudy Vallée recorded his rendition in 1937.

 In 1960, The Platters recording peaked at #8 on the Billboard Hot 100 charts and #15 on the Hot R&B Sides chart.
-Overseas, this version, peaked at #11 in the UK.
+Overseas, this version peaked at #11 in the UK.
 The Platters version featured the recorded sounds of ship bells ringing, plus the sounds of ocean waters splashing, which is heard at both the beginning and the ending of the song, before it fades out.

 In later years, Ace Cannon recorded an instrumental version for his 1994 album Entertainer.